BerniceTran/Grocery-List-Management/GroupProject/Design-Team/design-discussion.md

 		1. Components are broken down neatly with each class having understandable attributes and methods -Naz
 		2. Also takes into account possible things that are not in the specs like GroceryStore (which might also be treated as a con) -Naz
 		3. This UML seems the most relevant for an actual Android app.
 It has basic things I missed like customer email address and every object/table has a primary key. -Daniel
+		4. Like #2, it is very detailed like taking into account various things like user and store information, and clearly shows the relationship between classes.
 	Cons:
 		1. I might be misinterpreting some stuff here, namely the necessity of the GroceryStore class - this wasn't mentioned in the specs, unless we're treating this as the Database.
 It makes logical sense, but do you guys think this is necessary for the design? -Naz
 		2. I'm also not sure about the Address class either, if we take out the GroceryStore class then this would likely go away as well; likewise, is it necessary to have User and Customer as separate classes?
 What other users would there be?
 Let's talk about this more later -Naz
 		3. Building off of what Naz said, I'm not completely sure about GroceryStore either because it was missing from the assignment.
 If this is going to be a legit app, we probably do need it and its associated Address class.  -Daniel
 		4. Why is the GroupByType broken out on its own? -Daniel
+		5. I’m not sure why saveList is a separate association class when the function is already in the Customer class.

 ---
 ## Section 2: Team Design